ehmicky/autoserver/docs/dev/terminology.md

 # Concepts

-This project is rather generic and conceptual, so we define specific words in order to avoid any confusion
+This project is rather generic and conceptual, so we define specific words in order to avoid any confusion between similar concepts.

+Also we try to enforce using the same words between the code base, the API and the documentation.

 ## Users